-As the males are so heavy they can struggle to fly, but the females are able flyers and you will need to clip their wings to prevent them escaping.
+As the males are so heavy, they can struggle to fly, but the females can fly, and you will need to clip their wings to prevent them from escaping.

-The black feathers of the male are iridescent in sunlight but the female coloration is more muted and drab in order to provide camouflage when nest sitting.
+The black feathers of the male are iridescent in sunlight, but the female coloration is more muted and drab to provide camouflage when nest sitting.

-The head is very unique.
-The facial ‘mask’ will be a dark red/blackish color – the caruncles will grow slowly and the boys will develop them before the girls.
+The head is unique.
+The facial ‘mask’ will be a dark red/blackish color – the caruncles will grow slowly, and the boys will develop them before the girls.

 The caruncles are larger and more colorful on the male.
 The mature male will have a large dark red/blackish knob at the base of his bill.

-On the top of the head there is a crest of erectile feathers which the bird will raise if excited or nervous – the crest is larger in the males.
-The crest will be raised by the males in courtship to attract a mate.
+There is a crest of erectile feathers on the top of the head, which the bird will raise if excited or nervous – the crest is larger in the males.
+The males will raise the crest in courtship to attract a mate.

 The webbed feet are unusual in that they have long claws.